MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ### Soft-delete

-With [soft-delete](kusto/concepts/data-soft-delete.md), Azure Data Explorer won't necessarily delete the data from the storage artifacts, and as such, it cannot be used for compliance scenarios.
-Deletion is immediate and doesn't require significant system resources.
+With [soft-delete](kusto/concepts/data-soft-delete.md), data is not necessarily deleted from storage artifacts and, as such, it cannot be used for compliance scenarios.
+The deletion is immediate and doesn't require significant system resources.